 Sessions are interactive and participatory.
 You will either lie, sit, stand and/or move during your session.
 Your verbal feedback is encouraged to bring you into what you are experiencing in your body and mind as well as to guide the flow of the session.

 Manual techniques are varied.
 Some may resemble those from massage therapy and other techniques may be more subtle and gentle.

 - Q: What should I wear to my session?

-- A: Most men wear boxers, briefs, or gym shorts during their SI sessions.
-Women typically wear underwear and a bra or camisole, or a two-piece bathing suit.
-Sports bras are not recommended as they cover much of the back and spine.
-Due to the movement work often incorporated in a session, working without any clothes is not recommended.
+- A: Most men wear gym shorts, boxers, or briefs during their SI sessions.
+Women typically wear sports bras/sport tanks and running type shorts, workout clothing, or underwear and a camisole.
+Due to the movement work often incorporated in a session, working without clothes is not recommended.
 The most important thing is that you feel comfortable and that the structures of the body are easily accessible for manual work.